specs-cli/specs-cli/templates/PROGRESS.md

 **Review:** Check all files in `specs/common/` directory **Validation:** Ensure no files were created in root `specs/` directory and no system-level files were duplicated

+**IMPORTANT - Answer Questions:** If `QUESTIONS.md` was created during documentation:
+- [ ] Review all questions in `QUESTIONS.md`
+- [ ] Provide clear answers to each question in the designated answer sections
+- [ ] Save the file with your answers before proceeding

 ## Phase 3: New Feature Development

 ### [ ] 3.1 Initialize New Feature